veyselaslan/remote-ejb-with-payara-and-wildfly/README.md

 # remote-ejb-with-payara-and-wildfly
 <h3>Access Remote EJB Deployed on WildFly AS from Payara AS</h3>
-Hello, this is an example application of accessing Remote WildFly AS from Payara AS.
+Hello, this is an example application of accessing Remote EJB WildFly AS from Payara AS.
 It does not only focus on how remote ejbs are called from remote server, it also covers following practices;

 <h4>WildFly-JPAModule</h4>
 JPA with Hibernate using Oracle 11g DB<br/>